The Rev. Maly Hughes, Rector

 Delegates represent St. Francis in the councils of the church, through their participation in deanery meetings and Diocesan Convention.
 Delegates ratify the diocesan budget, pass resolutions for diocesan government, and elect members of the diocese to various bodies and commissions, including the election of clergy and lay deputies to the national triennial General Convention.
 Delegates also have the privilege of electing diocesan bishops from time-to-time.

 All active clergy are automatically members of the diocesan convention.
 In addition, each congregation in good standing elects lay delegates and alternates.
 The number of delegates and alternates is based on the average Sunday attendance of the previous year.

 Deanery meetings are regional gatherings that occur two or three times per year.
 The Annual Meeting of Diocesan Convention is held in November.

 The Rector of St. Francis, The Rev. Maly Hughes, currently serves as Secretary of Convention; President of the Standing Committee; Vocations Secretary of the Commission on Ministry; and Deputy to General Convention for the Diocese of El Camino Real.
 The Rev. Katherine Baginski Doar is a clergy member of convention for St. Francis, and is a member of the Youth Commission.
-The Rev. Rick Bender is a clergy member of Convention and serves on the Commission on Ministry, and The Rev. Stephenie Cooper is a clergy member of convention for Holy Child, Milpitas.
+The Rev. Stephenie Cooper is a clergy member of convention for Holy Child, Milpitas.

-Lay Members of Convention (Delegates): Kelly Castellon, Joe Head, Janet Maich, Janet Mize, Andrea Shortal, and Isabelle Wright.
-Kimbra Ong and Mary Mackenzie are alternates.
+Lay Members of Convention (Delegates): Kelly Castellon, Joe Head, Janet Maich, Kimbra Ong, Alyssa Steele, and Isabelle Wright.
+Mary Mackenzie is an alternate.